geophf/1HaskellADay/README.md

 ## Getting started

-- Find an exercise in the `src` folder (there is one in the `Exercise.hs` file of each "leaf/date folder").
+- Find an exercise in the `exercises` folder (there is one in the `Exercise.hs` file of each "leaf/date folder").
 For example, the first one is in `HAD\Y2014\M02\D24\Exercise.hs`
 - Do it.
 - At the root of the project, run `ghci`.